-One of Australia’s more beautiful pythons, this aptly named snake has a glossy, jet-black head and neck, and 70–100 dark bands across the rest of its body, which can be cream to red-brown in color.
+The black-headed python, sometimes called the tar-pot or black-headed rock snake, is one of Australia’s more beautiful snakes.
+It has a glossy, jet-black head and neck, and its body has 70 to 100 dark bands which can be cream to red-brown in color.

-Black-headed pythons are usually not aggressive and often move away from disturbances, retreating to burrows or hiding when threatened.
+Black-headed pythons are not typically aggressive and often move away from disturbances, retreating to burrows or hiding when threatened.

-They tend to live in woodlands, open forests, and grasslands.
-They are nocturnal during warm months, but may be more active during the day in cooler weather.
+They’re usually found in woodlands, open forests and grasslands.
+This snake is nocturnal during warm months, but may be more active during the day in cooler weather.

-These pythons prey almost exclusively on reptiles, including venomous snakes.
-They appear to be immune to the venom of Australia’s most toxic species.
+These pythons prey almost exclusively on reptiles, including venomous snakes, and appear to be immune to the venom of Australia’s most toxic species.
 They will also occasionally eat birds and small mammals.
 Prey is constricted and then swallowed whole.

 Black-headed pythons can reach a length of more than 6 feet.

-These terrestrial snakes are found in the northern part of Australia.
-They are locally common in northern Australia, from central Queensland to the Pilbara region of Western Australia.
+These terrestrial snakes are found in the northern part of Australia, common from central Queensland to the Pilbara region of Western Australia.

 This species is not threatened.

-The northern quoll and birds of prey feed on this python, and they also will eat each other.
+The northern quoll and birds of prey feed on this python.
+They will also eat each other.